PongchanokWisut/Kokoabassplayer.github.io/README.md

 ## Welcome to my Portfolio Pages

-My name is Nuttapong Buttprom, Nice to meet you and this is some of my work and passion in data science
+My name is Nuttapong Buttprom, a musician and data science learner.
+Nice to meet you and this is some of my work and passion in data science

 ### Dashboard